 When you're getting a Brazilian wax, the skill and experience of the waxer is the most important factor.
-It makes the difference between a torturesome Brazilian wax and something that is slightly uncomfortable.
+It makes the difference between a torturous Brazilian wax and something that is slightly uncomfortable.

-I decided to try my first Brazilian at the "top place", and booked an appointment there.
+We learned the hard way that you can't just go on the reputation of the salon.
+J. Sisters introduced Brazilians to New York City in 1987, and the service was popularized by "Sex and The City" in the '90s.
+We decided to try a Brazilian at the "top place."
 The whole layout felt strange.
-Their salon was in a townhouse on West 57th.
-I checked in at a maitre d' station in the hallway.
+Their salon was in a townhouse on West 57th, and there was a maitre d' station in the hallway.
 Inside the "salon," different waxers and their customers were separated by a temporary wall that came up about five feet.
 It felt like an office space that had just been converted.

 Even worse, the person who did the procedure couldn't speak English.
 She held up a poster that showed the different options, such as the landing strip, the triangle and the Sphinx (all hair off).
-It seemed like all the hair came off at once and the pain was excruciating.
-I was bruised and badly swollen for a week.
+It seemed like all the hair came off at once, and the pain was excruciating.
+There was bruising and severe swelling for a week.

 So how do you find someone who knows what they're doing?
 The most important thing is to get a personal recommendation from someone who has gone to that waxer.
 Don't rely solely on the name of the salon.
 "Go to someone who does a lot of Brazilian waxes," says Dannielli Marcellino, who does as many as 15 waxes a day at Suddenly Slimmer Day Spa in Scottsdale, Arizona.
 "Is she busy?
 If she can take you any time she's not busy."

 Don't EVER just drop into a spa and ask for a Brazilian wax.
 Everyone has to start somewhere, even people who later become masters.
 Everyone has a learning curve and makes mistakes while they are learning.
 The last thing you want is someone who doesn't do Brazilian waxes very often practicing on you.